davideligabue/TablutChallenge/README.md

 ├── games_executor         # Application for comparing different players
 │   ├── ...
 |
-├── run_game.sh            # Script for launching the game
-├── run_game.bat           # Script for launching the game
+├── run_game.sh            # Script for launching the game in Unix ├── run_game.bat           # Script for launching the game in Windows
 ```

 ## Launching